 If you can’t easily find veal shanks cuts, then any slow cooking beef such as cheeks, chuck or prime rib will work perfectly.
 If boneless estimate about 8 oz per serving.

 Alternatively, brown your osso bucco and then add it with all of the other ingredients to your slow cooker and cook on low for 8 hours.

 Recommended special equipment

-- Large ovenproof pot or slow cooker
+Blender or food processor, strainer, large ovenproof pot or slow cooker